-- Improve visibility into Rosemary Hills-Lyttonsville Local Park by working closely with the landowners of Paddington Square and representatives of the local community to ensure compatibility of land uses during redevelopment.
+- Improve visibility into Rosemary Hills-Lyttonsville Local Park by working closely with the landowners of Paddington Square to ensure compatibility of land uses during redevelopment. - Consider a land swap between Paddington Square landowners and the Department of Parks to expand Rosemary Hills-Lyttonsville Local Park.
+The expansion should be - large enough to accommodate additional recreational facilities to meet the needs of the growing population in the Sector Plan area. - Improve bicycle and pedestrian connectivity by renovating and/or widening existing paths. - Widen the existing sidewalk within the Lanier Drive right-of-way between Quinton Road and Richland Place to meet guidelines set

-- Consider an access easement across

-parkland for Paddington Square landowners

-in exchange for parkland dedication to the

-Department of Parks to expand Rosemary

-Hills-Lyttonsville Local Park.
-The public open

-space dedicated to Parks at the time of

-regulatory review should be 0.5 acre and

-configured to accommodate additional

-recreational facilities to meet the needs of

-the growing population in the Sector Plan

-area.
-Exact location, type and layout of

-- facilities will be determined at the time of regulatory review. - Improve bicycle and pedestrian connectivity by renovating and/or widening existing paths. - Widen the existing sidewalk within the Lanier Drive right-of-way between Quinton Road and Richland Place to meet guidelines set forth by the Americans with Disabilities Act. - Improve sidewalks connecting to and around the Rosemary Hills-Lyttonsville Local Park. - Evaluate Rosemary Hills-Lyttonsville Local Park for stormwater management retrofits. - Work with Maryland Transit Administration (MTA) to evaluate a potential stormwater management open space as an amenity for the surrounding neighborhood.
+- forth by the Americans with Disabilities Act. - Improve sidewalks connecting to and around the Rosemary Hills-Lyttonsville Local Park. - Evaluate Rosemary Hills-Lyttonsville Local Park for stormwater management retrofits.